pengfeng/ask.py/README.md

 providers such as DeepSeek.
 Please see the [`Use Different LLM Endpoints`](#use-different-llm-endpoints) secton for more details.

 > [UPDATE]
+> - 2025-01-20: add support for separate API endpoints for inference and embedding
 > - 2025-01-20: add support for .env file switch and Ollama example
 > - 2025-01-20: add support for default search proxy
 > - 2024-12-20: add the full function version link